This thread has been locked.

 We do not currently support changing the drive strength.

 We have received similar requests.
-The Systems/Design team is reviewing, analyzing the requests.
+The Systems/Design team is reviewing, analyzing the requests and performing internal simulations.

 Regards,